Graph Neural Architecture Search with GPT-4: Methods

 \subsection{GNAS Prompts}

 To solve Eq.
-(1), an essential question is to design a new class of \textit{GNAS prompts} that enable GPT-4 to generate new \textit{candidate GNN architectures}, i.e., $ \mathcal{M}(\textbf{GPT-4})$.
+(1), an essential question is to design a new class of prompts that guides LLMs to generate new \textit{candidate GNN architectures}, i.e., $ \mathcal{M}(\textbf{LLM})$.
 The design of GNAS prompts needs to be aware of the diverse search space and search strategy in GNAS.
-In particular, the search space in GNAS contains a large number of candidate operations and candidate connections between operations.
-The purpose is to generate previously unseen and better architectures from the search space by using GPT-4.
-Figure 1 gives an overview of the GPT4GNAS method, we will discuss important questions in the following.
+In particular, the search space in GNAS contains a large number of candidate \textit{operations} and candidate \textit{connections} between operations.
+The purpose is to generate previously unseen and better architectures from the search space by using LLMs.
+Figure~\ref{fig:model_fig} gives an overview of the GNAS-LLM method, and we will discuss three important questions in the following.

-\textbf{How can GPT-4 gain awareness of the search space in GNAS?} The search space in GNAS contains candidate operations and candidate connections between operations.
-As shown in Figure 2, we define an adjacency matrix to describe connections between candidate operations.
-Then, the connections represented by the adjacency matrix and the operations are added to the GNAS prompts, so as to GPT-4 can understand the search space.
+\textbf{How can LLMs gain awareness of the search space in GNAS?} The search space in GNAS contains candidate operations and candidate connections between operations.
+As shown in Figure~\ref{fig:cora_arch}, we define an adjacency matrix to describe connections between candidate operations.
+Then, the connections are represented by the adjacency matrix and the operations are included into the GNAS prompts, so as to LLMs can understand the search space.

-First, we describe candidate connections between operations in the GNAS prompts.
+First, we describe candidate connections in the GNAS prompts.
 A GNN architecture can be taken as a sample from the search space.
 The architecture (sample) can be depicted by a Directed Acyclic Graph (DAG), where each node represents an operation and each edge represents a connection.
-For example, Figure \ref{fig:cora_arch} shows a GNN architecture consisting of four operations between input and output, utilizing an adjacency matrix to symbolize operation connections.
-The connection pattern remains consistent for all GNNs within the search space.
+For example, Figure~\ref{fig:cora_arch} shows a GNN architecture consisting of four operations between input and output, utilizing the adjacency matrix to describe the operation connections.
+The connection pattern remains consistent for all the GNNs within the search space.